AndreeaGabrian/JeopardyProject/README.md

 ### How to run the project
 The final code is on **main** branch and is a java application.
 We worked with **java jdk-17**, **Maven 4.0.0**, and **Lucene 8.11**
 The java project was configured with Maven and all the dependencies are in **pom.xml** file.
-So, you need to run install for this file according to your ide (for example, in IntelliJ Idea in the maven panel you have buttons for clear and install).
+So, you need to run install for this file according to your ide (for example, in IntelliJ Idea in the maven panel you have buttons for clear and install). <br>
+To run the retrieval part and see the result run *DataMiningTestIndexApplication.java* file and the result will be saved in two files: *performance.txt* (contains p@1, p@3, p@5 scores) and *results.txt* (contains the clue, category, correct answer and then the returned result = top 10 wiki title pages and the score)

 ### Files description
 - *DataMiningTestIndexApplication.java* : from here you run the project